Danielk5003/Portfolio/README.md

-# University
+#University
-Programming work for university course, some features/codes might not functional due to the database/web hosting were provided by the University
+examples of programming work for university, some features/codes might not functional due to the database/web hosting were provided by the University

 PHP -